 The court found that the CRC code did not meet the error correction limitation because it never “‘reconstruct[s] erroneous data’ . . . as required by th[e] Court’s Claim Construction Order.”
 Rather, “the CRC code’s only function is to trigger a retry request, at the exclusion of any other method of addressing errors.”

 IV also argued that an infringement analysis is a question of fact that precluded summary judgment, citing Uniloc USA, Inc. v.
 Microsoft Corp., 632 F.3d 1292, 1301 (Fed.
 Cir.
 2011).
 The court disagreed, explaining IV’s infringement theory “contradicts the Court’s construction of” the “error correction” limitation.
 The court further ruled that “IV cannot relitigate claim construction at the summary judgment stage and then cry dueling experts.”

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Chet Campbell is an intellectual property litigation attorney in Fish & Richardson’s Boston office.
-Chet specializes in patent litigation in both the International Trade Commission and district court.
-Chet has broad experience litigating cases beginning with strategic evaluations at the pre-suit diligence phase, through discovery, trial,...
+Chet Campbell is an intellectual property litigation attorney in the Boston office of Fish & Richardson P.C.
+Chet specializes in patent litigation at the U.S. International Trade Commission and in U.S. district courts.
+Chet has broad experience litigating cases beginning with strategic evaluations at the pre-suit diligence phase, through...